Revised and Approved:

 Section 1: These by-laws may be amended or added to at the Department Encampment, providing that a copy of any proposed addition or amendment is sent to the Commander of each Camp at least thirty days in advance to such meeting.

-Section 2: These by-laws and any additions or amendments thereto shall go into effect immediately upon their approval by the Commander-in-Chief.
+Section 3: Subject to approval by the Department Encampment these By-Laws shall go into effect immediately upon their final approval by the Commander-in-Chief.

-Section 2: No archival material may be removed from its stored location without the approval of the Department Membership at the Department Encampment, except under emergency conditions, where the Department Archivist/Historian, with the approval of the Department Commander, is authorized to remove archival material to a temporary, secure location not his residence or workplace, until a permanent storage location is obtained.
-No archival material may be stored at any location other than that approved by the Department Membership at the Department Encampment, or the Department Commander at other times.
+Section 2: No archival material may be permanently removed from its stored location without the approval of the Department Membership at the Department Encampment, except under emergency conditions.
+In such an event the Department Archivist/Historian, with the approval of the Department Commander, is authorized to remove archival material to a temporary, secure location until a permanent storage location is obtained.
+No archival material may be permanently stored at any location other than that approved by the Department Membership at the Department Encampment, or the Department Commander at under exceptional conditions.

 Section 1: The Department recognizes the Membership Classes and Associates as established in the Constitution and Regulations of the Order.